amitjoy/osgifx/index.md

 #### External Feature Development

 External plugins or features can easily be developed for `OSGi.fx`.
 Please have a look at how the bundles with `in.bytehue.osgifx.console.ui.*` project name pattern are developed.
-Since `OSGi.fx` has itself been developed using OSGi and Eclipse e4, you can easily use their modular functionalities to build your own feature.
+Since `OSGi.fx` has itself been developed using **OSGi** and **Eclipse e4**, you can easily use their modular functionalities to build your own feature.

 Once the feature is built, you can test it by installing it from the `Help -> Install External Feature` menu option)